Why Do This Route?

 19 Mile Schedule

 12 noon the race starts at Jacobson Lake.
-Leave your finish line bag on the bus.
+Leave your finish line bag on the bus or with race crew members.

 8 p.m. race finishes.
 Shuttles will transport you to Hope.